[LUM#1] Wood used to make plastic

-Everyone is searching, but to date they are the only ones to have found a natural, non-toxic alternative to replace bisphenol A. Thanks to the work of chemists at the Charles Gerhardt Institute, plastic is fantastic.
+Everyone is searching, but so far they are the only ones to have found a natural, non-toxic alternative to bisphenol A. Thanks to the work of chemists at the Charles Gerhardt Institute, plastic is fantastic.

-It was everywhere: in food cans, soda cans, paints, baby bottles.
-And yet, its impact on health is well established: even in very small doses, it disrupts our hormones.
+It was everywhere: in food cans, soda cans, paint, and baby bottles.
+And yet, its impact on health is well established: even in very low doses, it disrupts our hormones.
 Bisphenol A has been banned in food packaging since January1, 2015.
-The problem is that no suitable replacement has been found.
+The problem: no suitable replacement has been found.
 In the meantime, manufacturers are using two substitutes, bisphenol F and bisphenol S, which are close cousins.
 So close, in fact, that they too are suspected of being harmful to health.

 A unique alternative made in Montpellier

-When he joined ICGM, the pioneering chemist quickly launched research to find a viable alternative.
-The goal was to replace bisphenol with a non-hazardous, bio-based compound.
-"We knew that bisphenol A's interesting properties came from its benzene ring.
-So we searched nature for molecules that had the same benzene ring."
+When he joined the ICGM, the pioneering chemist quickly launched research to find a viable alternative.
+The goal: to replace bisphenol with a non-hazardous, bio-based compound.
+“We knew that what gave bisphenol A its useful properties was its benzene ring.
+So we searched nature for molecules that possessed this same benzene ring.”
 And the researchers discovered the ideal candidate: vanillin.

 Natural and eco-friendly

 These arguments have struck a chord with manufacturers: several companies have expressed interest.
-After successfully testing vanillin, they are ready to take the plunge into large-scale production.
-Production could begin imminently, "within a few years if all goes well."
+After successfully testing vanillin, they are ready to move forward with large-scale production.
+Production could begin as early as“within a few years, if all goes well.”

 Listen: